 A new film incentive is beginning to attract feature production to Portugal.

-Portugal continues to attract small independent projects but recently hosted scenes for Terry Gilliam’s The Man Who Killed Don Quixote, originally for Amazon Studios.
+Portugal continues to attract small independent projects but also hosted scenes for Terry Gilliam’s The Man Who Killed Don Quixote, which was originally for Amazon Studios.
 Portugal’s first film incentive was launched in 2017 as a 25% refundable tax credit.
 The government recently boosted this figure to 30% for productions that specifically showcase Portuguese culture or shoot outside the country’s main hub cities of Lisbon and Porto.

 The country has a lot to offer as a south-west European filming location as a result of its cultural heritage and modern, cosmopolitan cities.
 The main production hub is capital Lisbon, where experienced producers and service companies can be found.
 However, Porto in the north and the Algarve in the south are also busy centres for shooting.
 Because the country is small, it is easy to get around and has diverse geography and architecture in close proximity.